 The people who call Middleburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middleburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Middleburg include German, English, Italian, and Polish.

 The most common language spoken in Middleburg is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.